dotnet/docs-desktop/dotnet-desktop-guide/framework/winforms/controls/how-to-set-the-toolstrip-renderer-for-an-application.md

 ---
 title: "How to: Set the ToolStrip Renderer for an Application"
-description: Learn how to set the ToolStrip renderer fro an application in Windows Forms, by means of code samples in C# and Visual Basic. ms.date: "03/30/2017"
+description: Learn how to set the ToolStrip renderer for an application in Windows Forms, by means of code samples in C# and Visual Basic. ms.date: "03/30/2017"
 dev_langs:
   - "csharp"